Professor and Columbia Chair in the History of the American West

 Ray Allen Billington Prize, Best Book in American Frontier History, Organization of American Historians, 2013

 Over the Rainbow Books Commendation, Gay, Lesbian, Bisexual, and Transgender Round Table, American Library Association, 2013

 Armitage-Jameson Book Prize, Coalition for Western Women’s History, honorable mention, 2012

-Audre Lorde Prize, Committee on Lesbian and Gay History, American Historical Association, 2006
+Audre Lorde Prize, Committee on Lesbian and Gay History, honorable mention, 2006

 Joan Jensen-Darlis Miller Prize, Coalition for Western Women’s History, honorable mention, 2006

 Joel Palmer Award, Best article, Oregon Historical Quarterly, 2001, 2005

 Oscar O. Winter Prize, Best article in the Western Historical Quarterly, 2006